 On the opposite side of the type designation, the name of the manufacturer (before April 1940), or the code of the manufacturer, along with lot number / year was applied.
 This marking was rolled on in the same operation as the white band and designation.
 The lot number was also written in different ways, with and without the use of periods and slashes.

-The markings on the handle and the top of the head were done in exactly the same way as on the hand grenades by the subcontractors.
 In addition, all Nebelhandgranaten had a piece of paper glued to the top, but not always with good results.
 Contemporary photos sometimes show smoke grenades with no paper tag present.The paper note was a printed warning: "Lebensgefahr beim Abbrennen in geschlossenen Räumen" (Life at risk if burned in confined spaces).
 This was because the fog that developed was highly hygroscopic (attracted water) and would lead to suffocation at higher concentrations.

 dated July 25, 1940 repeats this,